On the Complexity of Properties of Partial Bijection Semigroups: Abstract

 \section{Abstract}

 We examine the computational complexity of problems in which we are given generators for a partial bijection semigroup and asked to check properties of the generated semigroup.
 We prove that the following problems are in $\AC^0$: (1) enumerating left and right identities and (2) checking if the semigroup is completely regular.
-We prove that checking membership of a given idempotent is a PSPACE-complete problem.
-We also describe a nondeterministic logspace algorithm for checking if an inverse semigroup given by generators satisfies a given semigroup identity that may involve a unary inverse operation.
+We also describe a nondeterministic logspace algorithm for checking if an inverse semigroup given by generators satisfies a fixed semigroup identity that may involve a unary inverse operation.
+We conclude with an alternative proof that checking membership of a given idempotent in a partial bijection semigroup is a $\PSPACE$-complete problem.
+The proof reduces from the well-known $\PSPACE$-complete Rectangle Tiling Problem, thereby illustrating a connection between Wang tilings and partial bijection semigroups.